Farmers stay resilient in face of drought

 Need to upgrade your farm fuel tanks?

-Similarly, the type of tank you choose will depend on factors including how much fuel you use, the geographic location of your farm, transport – how expensive it is, how regularly tankers deliver to your area, the size of your property and more.
+That means the type of tank you choose ultimately depends on several factors including how much fuel you use, the geographic location of your farm, transport – how expensive it is, how regularly tankers deliver to your area, the size of your property and more.

 horse drawn hay maker

-We want to give you some insight into the different fuel tanks within the farming and agriculture sector and how they suit different needs.
-Here are some of the typical options, along with the positives and negatives of each.
+We want to give you some insight into the different fuel tanks within the farming and agricultural sectors and how they suit different business needs.
+So what are the different types of farm fuel tanks available?

 Above-ground tanks on a tripod stand

-These are best suited to farms with lower fuel usage, as storage is typically 1250 litres to 2000 litres.
+These are best suited to farms with lower fuel usage with an average capacity of 1250 litres to 2000 litres.

 collage of above ground tanks for farming